Lady Bird Lake: Fishing

 Lady Bird Lake has been stocked with several species of fish intended to improve the utility of the reservoir for recreational fishing.
 The predominant fish species in Lady Bird Lake are largemouth bass, catfish, carp, and sunfish.
-Fishing is regulated, requiring a fishing license, and daily bag and length limits apply for most species.
+Fishing is regulated by the State of Texas, requiring a fishing license, and daily bag and length limits apply for most species.

 A ban on the consumption of fish caught in the lake was issued by the City of Austin in 1990, as a result of excessively high levels of chlordane found in the fish.
 Although the use of chlordane as a pesticide was banned in the United States in 1988, the chemical sticks strongly to soil particles and can continue to pollute groundwater for years after its application.
 The ban on the consumption of fish caught in the lake was finally lifted in 1999.

+The ADA-accessible Holly Fishing Pier, built by the Trail Conservancy on the north shore of the lake near Festival Beach, opened in 2025.

 Drinking water uses

 The first water treatment facility in the City of Austin, the Thomas C. Green Water Treatment Plant, was built in 1925 to treat water from the Colorado River.
 The plant occupied 6 acre just west of the principal downtown business district.
 The water treatment facility was decommissioned in late 2008.